arunchavan89/Apply-Lightweight-Fine-Tuning-to-a-Foundation-Model/README.md

 * Load a pre-trained model and evaluate its performance
 * Perform parameter-efficient fine tuning using the pre-trained model
 * Perform inference using the fine-tuned model and compare its performance to the original model

+# Key Concepts
+Hugging Face PEFT allows you to fine-tune a model without having to fine-tune all of its parameters.

+Training a model using Hugging Face PEFT requires two additional steps beyond traditional fine-tuning:
+* Creating a PEFT config
+* Converting the model into a PEFT model using the PEFT config

+Inference using a PEFT model is almost identical to inference using a non-PEFT model.
+The only difference is that it must be loaded as a PEFT model.